 Recreationally harvested shrimp cannot be sold.

-Cast nets or brill (brail) nets not exceeding 12-feet maximum radius may be used to catch up to 50 pounds of shrimp (heads on) per person, per day for personal consumption only in the bays located within and surrounding the cities of Bay St. Louis, Biloxi, Ocean Springs, Gautier and Pascagoula.
+Cast nets or brill (brail) nets not exceeding 12-feet maximum radius may be used to catch up to 50 pounds of shrimp (heads on) per person, per day for personal consumption in public waterways south of Interstate 10 in the three coastal counties of Mississippi.

-Persons catching shrimp with cast nets or brill nets shall not remove the heads of the shrimp on site.
+Persons catching shrimp with cast nets or brill nets must not remove the heads of the shrimp on site.

 Small mesh beach seines under 100 feet in length and with a maximum 1/4-inch-square mesh size are permitted.

-Trawling is not generally permitted in any area within 1/2 mile of the mainland, except by duly licensed live-bait catch boats.
-Please contact the MDMR for more details on closed areas.
+Trawling is prohibited within 1/2 mile of the mainland, except by licensed live-bait catcher boats.

 Trawling is prohibited north of the Intracoastal Waterway (tugboat channel) beginning Jan.
 1 of each year.
 The area south of the Intracoastal Waterway (tugboat channel) and west of the Gulfport ship channel will be closed to trawling after April 30 of each year and prior to the opening of shrimp season (special extensions may be made by the MDMR pending sampling results).